Food Safety Due Diligence – Considerations for Investors

-Conducting Food Safety Due Diligence is one component of a more broad diligence effort.
-Within a target acquisition, in addition to the standard Operational Due Diligence, investors need to understand that there are critical elements of a comprehensive Food Safety Program (Food Safety, Regulatory Compliance & Quality) that must be assessed, including Management commitment.
-It is recommended that trained experts be retained to evaluate the Food Safety and Compliance programs so that there is an independent review of adherence to internal programs conducted, as well as verification of industry best practices.
+Conducting Food Safety Due Diligence is one component of a broader diligence effort.
+In addition to conducting traditional Operational Due Diligence, investors need to understand that there are critical elements of a comprehensive Food Safety Program that must be assessed, including Product Safety, Regulatory Compliance, Management Commitment, and the target’s company-wide Food Safety Culture.